hilyafesmia/portfolio/posts/work/5-partial-pickup-improvement-gudangada.md

 ###### <a id="objective" style="position:relative;top:-120px"></a> Project Objective

-## Eliminate discrepancies between the recorded and actual number of items returned.
+## Increase revenue by improving delivery accuracy during partial pickup

-We noticed over 20 disputes monthly due to discrepancies between recorded and actual return quantities, requiring intensive time and human resources to resolve.
+We noticed over 20 disputes monthly due to discrepancies between recorded and actual return quantities.
+These data discrepancies reduced revenue, because it affects order fee calculation.
+Additionally, order cancellations by high-GMV buyers due to incomplete deliveries significantly reduce our potential revenue.

 We hypothesized that there could be a miss-input by the Driver when transferring information from the document to our app.
 :::

 ###### User Research